palguna26/AutoQA/README.md

 ### Render

-The project includes a `render.yaml` for easy deployment on Render:
+The project includes a `render.yaml` for easy deployment on Render.
+See [Render Deployment Guide](docs/render_deployment.md) for detailed instructions.

+Quick steps:
 1. Connect your GitHub repository to Render
 2. Render will detect `render.yaml` and deploy automatically
 3. Set environment variables in Render dashboard
-4. Configure GitHub App webhook URL
+4. Configure GitHub App webhook URL (see [Webhook Setup Guide](docs/webhook_setup.md))

 ### Docker